naruto2705/SFAL-VSD-Bharath/README.md

 The modification for avsdpll.lib is highlighted in the right with the original shown on the left.
 The power VDD and ground GND pins are removed along with other commented parts.

-(ATTACH THE PIC)

-After the modification, the avsdpll.lib is converted to avsdpll.db successfully.

-(ATTACH THE PIC)

 Converting sky130_fd_sc_hd__tt_025C_1v80.lib file to asky130_fd_sc_hd__tt_025C_1v80.db file